calibro/calibro.github.io/about.md

   - label: Intern
     description: We look for students and recent graduates that want to develop their skills in the field of data visualization, UX/UI or web development.
 You will join us for period of 3-6 months and work on different type of projects.
   - label: Collaborators
-    description: We are a small studio and we like it!
+    description: We are a small studio and we like it.
 We always look for professionals and collaborators that can join our team for specific projects.
 If you are freelancer in UX/UI design, visual design, web development, data science or a independent researcher, drop us a message and we would be very glad to have a chat with you.
 headquarter: Piazza Prealpi, 3 - 20155 Milano
 custom_js: calibro-about.js
 ---